corentingiraud/front.kapp/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
+You can deploy it with the following command:
+`scp -r * root@vps436314.ovh.net:/var/www/front.kapp`

 ## Running unit tests